Jōmon people: Genetics

-Beyond their genetic affinities with other East Eurasian lineages, the Jōmon display weak but marginally relevant genetic affinity with the Yana Rhinoceros Horn Site specimen, associated with Ancient North Eurasians (or Ancient North Siberians).
+Beyond their genetic affinities with other East Eurasian lineages, the Jōmon display a marginally significant genetic similarity with the Yana Rhinoceros Horn Site specimen, associated with Ancient North Eurasians (or Ancient North Siberians).
 This indicates gene flow between Ancient North Siberians and the ancestral Jōmon prior to the Jōmon's isolation from other East Eurasians.
 This gene flow is also associated with the introduction of microblade technology to Northern Japan.
-According to Bennett et al. (2024), the Basal Asian-like ancestors of the Jōmon interacted with groups that entered Siberia through a northern migration route, thus explaining the Jōmon's affinities with Ancient North Siberians.
-Other studies, however, suggest no evidence for direct ANE-related gene flow into the Jōmon, indicating non-demic diffusion.
-However, the possibility of small non-East Eurasian input is not completely ruled out.
-Affinities between the Jōmon and ancient West Eurasians is alternatively explained by their shared Denisovan ancestry.
+According to Bennett et al. (2024), the Basal Asian-like ancestors of the Jōmon may have interacted with groups that entered Siberia through a northern migration route, thus explaining the observed affinities between the Jōmon and Ancient North Siberians.
+Other studies found no evidence for ANE-related gene flow or speculated that it was indirectly introduced via admixture with Northern East Asian populations that were admixed with ANE groups themselves.According to Yang et al. (2025), whilst the Jōmon have the lowest Denisovan ancestry among East Asians like West Eurasians, it is not attributed to either West Eurasian or Hoabinhian admixture, which are not found in the Jōmon.
+However, the Jōmon most likely inherited their Denisovan ancestry from the same ancestral populations that ANE-related and Tianyuan-related populations inherited their Denisovan ancestry from.
+Other studies suggest that Yana-related admixture is mostly found in Hokkaido Jōmon but clarify that "absolute differences in Yana-related drift among Jōmon and other EASs are modest".

-There's also evidence of genetic affinities between the Jōmon and lowland coastal East Asians.
-These affinities imply later contact episodes between the Jōmon and other East Eurasian populations but the direction of gene flow is unclear.Alternatively, they reflect shared ancestry.Studies additionally show no significant gene flow from Austronesians to the Jōmon, including Ryukyuan Jōmon.
-Overall, the Jōmon are not closely related to most Asian populations besides modern Japanese and Ulchi.
+There is also evidence of genetic affinities between the Jōmon and lowland coastal East Asians, including those related to Ancient Southern East Asians and Ancient Northern East Asians.
+These affinities imply later contact episodes between the Jōmon and other East Eurasian populations but the direction of gene flow is unclear.
+Alternatively, they reflect shared ancestry.
+Other studies show little to no gene flow from continental Asians (e.g. Austronesians) into the Jōmon, including the Ryukyuan Jōmon.
+Overall, the Jōmon are not closely related to most modern Asian populations besides the Ainu, the Ryukyuans, the Japanese and, to a lesser extent, certain coastal indigenous groups of the Amur (the Nivkh and the Ulchi).